Put MIME's talented engineering seniors to work researching on behalf of your company...

-MIME Capstone Design is a 20-week course in which Oregon State mechanical, industrial, manufacturing, and energy systems engineering seniors design and implement workable solutions to real-world engineering problems.
+MIME Capstone Design is a two-course sequence (MIME 497 and 498) in which Oregon State mechanical, industrial, manufacturing, and energy systems engineering seniors design and implement workable solutions to real-world engineering problems.
 The opportunity to synthesize and showcase their technical, communication, leadership, and teamwork skills readies MIME students for success as engineering professional.

 • You have an idea or need for a new mechanical or electro-mechanical device or process, but don’t have the time, resources or facilities to do it yourself.

 • You’d like to improve the efficiency or ergonomics of machinery on your manufacturing floor.